imdeepmind/imdeepmind.github.io/docs/programming-languages/python/pythonic-code.md

 ### Example 1: Basic List Comprehension

-Suppose you want to create a list of squares of numbers from 0 to 9.
+Suppose We want to create a list of squares of numbers from 0 to 9.

 ```python
 squares = [x**2 for x in range(10)]